jendives2000/Data_ML_Practice_2025/9-0_Gen_AI/RAG_ChatGPT-API_DuckDB-Vector/README.md

 - Langchain documents were prepped for vectorizing (langchain document)
 - the cost of the embedding was calculated (tokenizer): only 4.9 cents (0.049$)
 - the vector database filling: total of 4963 documents (4 columns describing a movie)
+- testing the RAG with a question (similarity_search):
+  - What's a good movie about climate change?
+  - and checking the answer given

+**NOTES**:
+The RAG is processing a similarity search, meaning it answers the questions based on similarities found in its vector DB.
+A question about the quality of a movie, like "What is the best Action movie" will not apply that quality concept to its answer.
+However, the LLM is taking over for that part and answers the question a more relevant way.